 The fixed rate B-Notes were valued by obtaining counterparty quotations.
-The rest of the B-Notes as well as the mezzanine loans, bank loans, and real estate loans, with one exception, bear floating rates of interest and we believe that, for similar financial instruments with comparable credit risks, their effective rates approximate market rates.
+The rest of the B-Notes as well as the mezzanine loans and bank loans, bear floating rates of interest and we believe that, for similar financial instruments with comparable credit risks, their effective rates approximate market rates.
 Accordingly, the carrying amounts outstanding are believed to approximate fair value.
-The one fixed rate loan was valued by discounting expected future receipts by a rate calculated by imputing a spread over a market index on the date of borrowing.
+The one fixed rate loan was valued by obtaining a third party valuation.
 The ICH CMO loans were valued by discounting expected future receipts by a rate calculated based on current market conditions for comparable financial instruments, including market interest rates and credit spreads.

-(4) This aggregate portfolio of residential loans consists of a portfolio of floating rate residential mortgage loans as well as a portfolio of primarily fixed rate manufactured home loans.
-The portfolio of residential mortgage loans has a weighted average maturity of 3.74 years.
+- (4) This aggregate portfolio of residential loans consists of a portfolio of floating rate residential mortgage loans as well as a portfolio of primarily fixed rate manufactured home loans.
+The \$506.6 million portfolio of residential mortgage loans has a weighted average maturity of 3.65 years.
 We believe that, for similar financial instruments with comparable credit risks, the effective rate on this portfolio approximates a market rate.
 Accordingly, the carrying amount of this portfolio is believed to approximate fair value.
-The manufactured housing loan portfolio, which has a weighted average maturity of 4.92 years, was valued by discounting expected future receipts by a rate calculated based on current market conditions for comparable financial instruments, including market interest rates and credit spreads.
-Based on this analysis, the carrying amount of this portfolio is believed to approximate fair value.

-(5) Represents cap agreements as follows:
+The \$293.2 million manufactured housing loan portfolio, which has a weighted average maturity of 4.71 years, was valued by discounting expected future receipts by a rate calculated based on current market conditions for comparable financial instruments, including market interest rates and credit spreads.
+Based on this analysis, the carrying amount of this portfolio is believed to approximate fair value. - (5) Represents cap agreements as follows: